igorski/weltkriegsimulator/README.md

 For this purpose, this application uses pooling.
 When a resource is no longer needed (for instance: bullet is out of screen bounds), it is not disposed, but returned to the pool.
 The next time a new instance of that type (for instance: newly fired bullet) is needed, it is retrieved from the pool and updated to have the appropriate properties (e.g. new position, direction, etc.).
-This pool is maintained in _Game.js_.
+This pool is maintained by _Game.js_.

+Apart from game Actors pools, there is also a pool for decorative effects (e.g. explosions which are triggered by Actors, but not actually an Actor by themselves).
+These are managed by _RenderController.js_.